chastitywhiterose/Chaste-Puyo/source/SDL_Renderer/readme.txt

 This version and the original were both initially created by copying and rewriting several functions in my previous game: Chaste Tris.
 The game is close enough that some functions did not need modification.

-To support my programming work, please buy the original version on either Steam or itch.io
+To support my programming work, please buy my original Tetris game on either Steam or itch.io

 https://store.steampowered.com/app/1986120/Chaste_Tris/
 https://chastitywhiterose.itch.io/chaste-tris